TrueNASTrueNAS Nightly Development Documentation

 Settings

-The Settings account_circle icon opens a dropdown list of options for passwords, API keys, and TrueNAS information.
+The Settings account_circle icon opens a dropdown list of options to change passwords, set up user two-factor authentication, create and manage API keys, access the TrueNAS API guide, see information on the system, and to logout of the TrueNAS UI.

 Change Password